goshng/polap/src/polaplib/man/v0.4/manuscript-supp.md

 cd all/polap/cflye1
 source ~/miniconda3/bin/activate
 conda activate polap
-# option 1: use some for all datasets
+# option 1: use some for all datasets: this could take very long time
 polap-data-cflye benchmark some
 # option 2: use a species folder name for a particular dataset
 polap-data-cflye benchmark Eucalyptus_pauciflora